rvera-se/bu-ex603/README.md

 # Roberto Vera
-My chosen theme is Ride Sharing
+My chosen theme is Ride Sharing.
 I modeled a system that tracks trips, drivers, riders, and driver achievements in the form of badges.